View Related Sites

 For information about where you can take the test, visit the How to register page.

-Yes, you can withdraw your entry for the test.
+Yes, you can cancel your test registration.
 Your Exams Officer will need to do this for you.
-Your entry can only be withdrawn until Monday 15 October 2018.
-If your entry is withdrawn by 15 October, your entry fee will be refunded.
+You can cancel up until 15 October 2021.
+If your registration is cancelled by 15 October, your standard registration fee will be refunded.
+Late registration fees are not refunded.

 Calculators and dictionaries are not allowed in the examination.